cdelahousse/Corkboard/README.md

 * remove window.socket dependency
 * urlRoot on model should be able to have leading slash
 * model socket should inherit from collection, not window.socket
+* I can't add the instance of the model directly to a collection without the doubling bug.